simoncblyth/env/db/bdbxml/qxml/README.txt

 Issues/Enhancements/Ideas
 ==========================

+* install more python into $ENV_PREFIX/lib/ to allow use from anywhere

+* ensure qxml return codes are appropriate when xquery or other errors occur

 * make configured maps to load command line controllable, check error handling when maps are missing

 * avoid absolute paths in config file